Access to Medical Records

 Note: The practice requires that the patient / proxy provide proof of identity on collection of user credentials.
 User credentials will not be released without this.

 If you have a complaint about the service you have received from the doctors or any of the staff working in this practice, please let us know.
 We operate a practice complaints procedure as part of the NHS system for dealing with complaints.
-Please click here to read through the procedure.
+Please click here to read through the procedure (PDF, 197KB).
 Our complaints system meets the national criteria.

 Harrogate and Rural District Clinical Commissioning Group